KarlaaPLM/rbims_hydrocarbon/Functional annotation/InterProScan/README.md

-# Functional annotation with KEGG
+# :technologist: Functional annotation with KEGG

 The raw proteomes were functionally annotated using InterProScan database to retrieve protein families.